Makeshift/Marauder/Readme.md

+## Archived

+Google Drive no longer offers unlimited storage as part of their business tier, meaning that the value of this project has taken a nosedive.
+Due to this, I am no longer supporting this project and will be archiving the repository.

 # Marauder

 This is designed to be a fully dockerized Media downloading + Watching solution utilising Google Drive as an unlimited disk backend.

 ## Getting Started